-Plants: Why to Buy Online & Our Favourite Online Plant Shops in the UK.
+Plants: Why to Buy Plants Online and Our Favourite Online Shops in the UK.

 Taking into consideration the current climate, it’s now worth getting to know a few online plant shops for your planting needs.
 On the same note, your local independent plant shop will no doubt need your help.